Human Trafficking a/k/a Modern Slavery is “the largest slave trade in history” of mankind.

 Up to 90% of minor victims are controlled by pimps.

-1 in 7 youths receive sexual solicitation on the internet
+1 in 5 youths receive sexual solicitation on the internet.

-Federal statistics show that some victims are sold for sex up to 20 times a day.
-And trafficker can make between $150,000 and $200,000 a year for each person they sell for sex.
+Federal statistics show that some victims are sold for sex up to 20 times a day, 7 days per week, and traffickers make between $150,000 and $200,000 a year for each person they sell for sex – sex slaves.

 • Poverty wrong place/wrong time.